Exchange with Koc University in Turkey

 There are 3481 Undergraduate and 521 Graduate students on campus.
-Koc University also hosts 48 active students clubs and groups, including language clubs, debate, dance, music, communications, and clubs focusing on different academic disciplines, among others.
+Koc University also hosts 48 active student clubs and groups, including language clubs, debate, dance, music, communications, and clubs focusing on different academic disciplines, among others.

-Facilities on campus include swimming pool, tennis courts, squash room, soccer field, fitness center, cafeteria, canteens, cafés, library, hair dresser, full service bank, ATM machines, supermarket, dry cleaning, bookstore, KU store, post office, 24-hour computer labs, IT support, etc.
+Facilities on campus include a swimming pool, tennis courts, squash room, soccer field, fitness center, cafeteria, canteens, cafés, library, hair dresser, full service bank, ATM machines, supermarket, dry cleaning, bookstore, KU store, post office, 24-hour computer labs, IT support, etc.

 - College of Administrative Sciences and Economics (CASE): Business Administration, Economics, International Relations

 - College of Sciences: Chemistry, Mathematics, Molecular Biology & Genetics, Physics